 Increase: vegetables, fruits, nuts, seeds, curds, pulses, whole grains, and water intake.

 Decrease: saturated oils/fats, high sugar items, processed meats, red meats, high salt (in cooking and in packaged foods), and alcohol (limit to ≤1 glass/week and go for drink options with lower alcohol content)

 Do not pack hot food (>70 deg C) in plastic containers.

 Smoking (active and passive) or chewing tobacco is known to directly increase lung and mouth cancer risk along with contributing to increased risk of many other cancers as well as lifestyle/ cardiovascular diseases.
 This is the most well established and totally avoidable cause of cancer.

 - Lifestyle modification

-Diet and physical activity also help manage weight effectively (Obesity is one of the factors known to increase cancer risk).
+A healthy diet and physical activity also help manage weight effectively (obesity is one of the factors known to increase cancer risk).
 Adequate rest with 7-8 hours of undisturbed night sleep daily is also important.

 - Monitoring Radiation and Pollution exposure

 Exposure to environmental cancer-causing agents (carcinogens) requires attention.
 Start with simple practical measures: